annotation/text-fabric/tf/docs/about/datasharing.md

 If you want to single out a certain commit as stable data and give it a version number, go to your repo on GitHub, click the releases link, and make a new release.

+If your repo is on GitLab, it may be a bit more difficult to make a release.
+Follow the instructions found on GitLab.

 ![releases](../images/add-releases.png)

 Then click *Draft a new release*